zabbix/zabbix/templates/app/kubernetes_http/README.md

 * Create a generic host for the nodes and assign to it the "Kubernetes nodes by HTTP" template.
 * Set macros according to the [template instructions](kubernetes_nodes_http/README.md).
 * Create a cluster state host and assign the "Kubernetes cluster state by HTTP" template to it.
+* Specify a dummy host interface required for HTTP items.
 * Set macros according to the [template instructions](kubernetes_state_http/README.md).

 > It is strongly recommended to use filtering macros when configuring templates, as on a large cluster the number of discoverable objects can reduce the performance of the monitoring system.